jlordiales/jlordiales.github.io/_drafts/docker-consul.md

 You should see something like:

 {% highlight text %}
-==> WARNING: Bootstrap mode enabled!
-Do not enable unless necessary ==> WARNING: It is highly recommended to set GOMAXPROCS higher than 1 ==> Starting Consul agent...
+==> WARNING: bootstrap mode enabled! do not enable unless necessary ==> WARNING: It is highly recommended to set GOMAXPROCS higher than 1 ==> Starting Consul agent...
 ==> Starting Consul agent RPC...